 Interviews are a key part of the medical school admissions process, and thus it is only natural to have some apprehension about them.
 But rest assured—they are a very manageable process.
 With thoughtful preparation and dedicated practice, interviews can become more fun than daunting.

-Interviews are no different than any other portion of the medical school admission process in that they deserve time and preparation.
-They may be easy to overlook in this regard.
+Interviews are no different than any other portion of the medical school admissions process in that they deserve time and preparation.
+Interviews may be easy to overlook in this regard.
 But you won’t make that mistake.
 Here are the simple keys to success on interview day.

 1. Know What Questions You WILL be Asked

 This is the easiest place to start.
-There are a few key questions that you must be able to answer to succeed during a medical school interview.
+There are a few key questions that you must be able to answer during a medical school interview.
 You can bet that most, if not all, of your interviewers will start with some version of these few questions.

 - Tell me about yourself.